 For children of both, the Lebanese and refugee population, these tensions are particularly harmful: They grow up in a changing world of increased insecurity and violence in their communities and raising hostile feelings towards other populations, which hinders their peaceful coexistence.
 Moreover, refugee children are likely to drop out of school, be forced into child labour and become more isolated.
 This current conflictual situation creates an urgent need for leisure programmes that not only promote social cohesion, but also give the children in affected communities a hopeful tomorrow.

 Our Young Coaches are community leaders and role models in less privileged societies.
 They commit themselves to support the children of the communities by conveying important social topics through football.
-37 Young Coaches participate in our education programme in Lebanon, each of them represents a unique personal story.
+31 Young Coaches participated in the education in Lebanon, each of them represents a unique personal story.

 Throughout his childhood, Kamal faced rejection and emotional abuse due to his disability.
 His experiences inspired him to become a social activist and help children.
-Due to an unfortunate encounter, however, Kamal was forced to flee Syria.
-He now wants to use sports and his past experience to teach the children he works with in Lebanon.
+Due to an unfortunate encounter, however, Kamal was forced to flee Syria and now wants to use sports to teach the children in Lebanon.

 Qutaiba’s father used to work for the crime lab in Baghdad.
 His job put the family in danger and as their oldest son, Qutaiba was particularly threatened.
-He fled to Lebanon in 2016 and now wants to use sports to pass on social values and principles to children.
-Qutaiba is driven by the smile that his activities put on the face of children.
+He fled to Lebanon in 2016 and now wants to use sports to pass on social values and principles to the children in his community whom he works with.

 Participating partner clubs